 YouTube is a video-streaming site that enables users and businesses to upload and share videos.
 Videos that have been uploaded to YouTube can also be embedded in websites, shared on blogs, posted to other social media channels and can generally spread far and wide.
 It is also a powerful channel for consumers making purchasing decisions.

-YouTube is the fourth most visited website in Australia (trailing behind only search engines and Facebook) and around 11.5 million Australians use YouTube regularly.
+YouTube is the second most visited website in Australia.
 With Google as it's parent company, YouTube shares a parentage that gives it significant SEO and analytics reach.
 Getting your videos ranking highly is key to engagement and conversion.
 The most important video ranking factor is video watch time.
 Sometimes referred to as 'audience retention' - watch time means viewers have found enough value in your videos to remain on the page.

 YouTube offers three types of business advertising, as well as live streaming and the capacity to monetise your channel.